CreArts-Community/Context-Icons/README.md

 ## Customization

-The theme can be customized with various variables...
+The theme add-on can be customized with various variables.
+It's recommended to embed the variables via the Quick CSS of the respective mod client.

 |[Go to Customization](https://github.com/CorellanStoma/Context-Icons)|
 |---|

 # Credits

+During the creation of this theme add-on, there were some inpiration and help.

 * [**Settings-Icons**](https://github.com/snappercord/Settings-Icons) | Gave me inspiration for implementation of Context-Icons.
 * [**Powercord Community**](https://discord.gg/powercord) | inspiration, feedback and tips helped me a lot